Drupal-10-Compatibility/auto_entitylabel/README.md

 1. Make a note of the Human Readable project name, which is the displayed name of the project on the page, below the tabbed menu which is directly below "Download & Extend".

 ### README.md
-1. Edit the `README.md` file, replacing `<Insert Project Name here>` with the human readable name of the Drupal project, and replace all occurrences of `<project_name>` with the machine name of the project.
+1. Edit the `README.md` file, replacing `project_label` with the human readable name of the Drupal project, and replace all occurrences of `project_name` with the machine name of the project.
 1. Remove all contents of the `README.md` file down to the comment below these instructions, and save the `README.md` file

 ### DDEV config file and custom commands
-1. Edit the `.ddev/config.yaml` file, and replace all occurrences of `<project_name>` with the machine name of the project (there is one occurrence in this file), replacing any `_` in the machine name with a `-` to create a valid project name for DDEV
+1. Edit the `.ddev/config.yaml` file, and replace all occurrences of `ddev_project_name` with the machine name of the project (there is one occurrence in this file), replacing any `_` in the machine name with a `-` to create a valid project name for DDEV
 1. Replace all occurrences of `<project_machine_name>` with the machine name of the project, leaving the `_` as is in the machine name, and save.

 ### Github Actions
-1. Edit the `./github/workflows/coding_standards.yml` file, and replace all occurrences of `<project_name>` with the machine name of the project (there are two occurrences by default in this file), and save.
+1. Edit the `./github/workflows/coding_standards.yml` file, and replace all occurrences of `project_name` with the machine name of the project (there are two occurrences by default in this file), and save.
-1. Edit the `./github/workflows/static_analysis.yml` file, and replace all occurrences of `<project_name>` with the machine name of the project (there are two occurrences by default in this file), and save.
+1. Edit the `./github/workflows/static_analysis.yml` file, and replace all occurrences of `project_name` with the machine name of the project (there are two occurrences by default in this file), and save.
-1. Edit the `./github/workflows/unit_tests.yml` file, and replace all occurrences of `<project_name>` with the machine name of the project (there are two occurrences by default in this file), and save.
+1. Edit the `./github/workflows/unit_tests.yml` file, and replace all occurrences of `project_name` with the machine name of the project (there are two occurrences by default in this file), and save.

 ### composer.json
-1. Edit the composer.json file, and replace all occurrences of `<project_name>` with the machine name of the project (there are two occurrences by default in this file), and save.
+1. Edit the composer.json file, and replace all occurrences of `project_name` with the machine name of the project (there are two occurrences by default in this file), and save.
-1. Replace `<human readable project name>` with the name of the project from Drupal.org, and save the `composer.json` file.
+1. Replace `project_label` with the name of the project from Drupal.org, and save the `composer.json` file.
-1. At the command line, execute `composer require drupal/<project_name>:#.x-dev`, replacing `<project_name>` with the machine name of the project, and replacing `#` with the main version number of the project you intend to remediate for coding standards compliance (which was gathered from the project page on Drupal.org as the dev version)
+1. At the command line, execute `composer require drupal/project_name:#.x-dev`, replacing `project_name` with the machine name of the project, and replacing `#` with the main version number of the project you intend to remediate for coding standards compliance (which was gathered from the project page on Drupal.org as the dev version)

 ### Wrap up
 1. Commit all changes to the files in the project to the repository, and push up your changes.